top of page

 Why is there a potential artwork fee on top of the deposit?

 Many hours are involved in creating unique and customized designs for my clients and typically this is what is considered unpaid time (along with all time involved with correspondence, business running and administrative duties).
-I don't always charge an artwork fee as art time is built into the cost of the tattoo, but for large-scale and/or intricate designs a fee may be required.
+I don't always charge an artwork fee as art time is generally built into the cost of the tattoo, but for large-scale and/or intricate designs a fee may be required.

 What if I need to reschedule my appointment?
 What happens to my deposit?
 Is there a cancelation fee?